tarun-nagpal-github/gatsby-blog/content/blog/test.md

 ## SOLID Principles

+Developing a robust and scalable application is the ultimalte goal of a programmer.
+In order to achive this with best possible way we need SOLID Principals.
+There provide a smarter and efficent way to write code.

+No matter which language you choose to write the code, these will guide you to write the code which can be more modular/testable/maitainable.

 Firstly introduced by **Robert C. Martin** aka **Uncle Bob**.
 These principles are also referred to as the “First Five Object Oriented Design Principles”.
 We can write **maintainable**, **extendable **and **testable **code using these principles.

 ### S — Single Responsibility Principle: